ryandavidhartman/ScalaSchool/README.md

 ## Setup Your Machine:
 In order to work on the programming assignments, you need to have the following tools installed on your machine:

-* Oracle JDK, the Java Development Kit, version 1.8.
+* Oracle JDK, the Java Development Kit, version 1.8 or higher
+* Scala build tool (sbt)

-Check you have the right version by typing in the console:
+Check you have the right version of the JDK by typing in the console:
 `java -version`

-* Scala Build Tool (sbt), a build tool for Scala, version 0.13.x, or newer.
-The Scala IDE for Eclipse, Intellij IDEA or another IDE of your choice.
-Please follow the instructions on this page carefully.
+Check to see if you have sbt insalled
+`sbt sbtVersion`

 ### Installing the JDK